radenling/append-domain/README.md

 # Append Domain

-This Firefox extension adds "- &lt;current domain name&rt;" to the title of all open tabs.
+This Firefox extension adds "- &lt;current domain name&gt;" to the title of all open tabs.
 I'm a Keepass user and like to use the autotype feature.
 It determines which password to use based on the window name.
 This is a problem in Firefox since the page title is used